tl106/tl106/README.md

 I'm proud of the work I've done on a range of projects, such as:

-- [Ricebook Social Networking Website](link_to_repository) - A React-based Facebook-like social networking website.
+- [Ricebook Social Networking Website](https://ricebook106.surge.sh/) - A React-based Facebook-like social networking website.
-- [Container Yard Management using Deep Reinforcement Learning](link_to_repository) - A yard management system simulating activities and interaction of trucks and cranes.
+- [URL Shortener Service](https://team4newbie.surge.sh/) - A service that shortens URLs for easier sharing and management.

-You can see more of my projects [here](link_to_your_github).
+You can see more of my projects [here](https://github.com/tl106).

 ## 📫 Contact Me